0%

 Black Canary now stood in front of the man who had followed her as Dinah.
 “Yeah?
 Tell me everything you know about this red-eyed bastard and what he was doing here.”

 Canary saw the man look at something behind her.
 She turned to see one of the first men she’d tackled aiming a gun at her.
-His hand was shaking; he probably had a time focusing with the concussion she probably gave him.
+His hand was shaking; he struggled to focus because of the concussion she probably gave him.

 Before Black Canary could react, a bat-shaped boomerang knocked the gun from the man’s hand.
-Then a person in leather and a cape looking like a bat dropped down and gave the man a second concussion.
+Then, a person in leather and a cape looking like a bat dropped and gave the man a second concussion.

 To Canary’s surprise, this bat wasn’t a man… but a girl.

 You can’t operate in Gotham City without one of the bat-vigilantes knowing.
-Come back tomorrow for the first meeting between Black Canary and Batgirl!
+Come back next chapter for the first meeting between Black Canary and Batgirl!

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!